-This advice is intended to assist NASUWT members working in areas which have been affected by flooding.
+This advice is intended to assist those members working in areas which have been affected by flooding.
 It should be read in conjunction with the NASUWT’s advice on adverse weather and mould.

-Employers have a legal duty to ensure that the health and safety of all employees is protected.
-It is not in anyone’s interests to ask members to risk their lives or health either during the floods themselves, or in the aftermath.
+Employers have a legal duty to ensure that the health and safety of all employees are protected.
+It is not in anyone’s interests to ask members to risk their lives or health either during the floods themselves or in the aftermath.

 In areas where flooding still persists

 Members in affected areas will already be checking local flood warnings, news bulletins and weather reports.

-Under no circumstances should headteachers ask any members to travel in a flooded area.
+Under no circumstances should headteachers ask any staff to travel in a flooded area.

 Members should not drive in flooded areas unless they have to and should never try to drive through floodwater.
 Not only is there the possibility that a vehicle may be swept away, but floodwater is also likely to be contaminated with sewage and there may be hidden hazards such as deep potholes or missing drain/inspection covers.

-Members should not attempt to walk or wade through floodwater to get to work.
+Likewise, members should not attempt to walk or wade through floodwater to get to work.
 It is very easy to be swept away by currents or come into contact with contaminated water.
-Even in very shallow water, there can still be many hazards underneath the surface, such as uncovered holes.
-The force of water often removes manhole covers, for example.
+Even in very shallow water there can still be many hazards underneath the surface, such as uncovered holes.

-In some parts of the country, a large number of premises, including schools, may be without water supply or electricity, even beyond the area immediately flooded.
-Members should not be expected to work without an adequate supply of fresh water and sanitation facilities, as this would be contrary to the Workplace (Health, Safety and Welfare) Regulations.
+In some parts of the country, a large number of premises, including schools, remain without water supply or electricity, even beyond the area immediately flooded.
+Members should not be expected to work without an adequate supply of fresh water and sanitation facilities.
+This is contrary to the Workplace (Health, Safety and Welfare) Regulations.
 Members in affected schools should normally be sent home.
 No-one should be expected to work in buildings that are flooded.